wjpigott/ArcBenefitsDashboard/README.md

 The script will:
 1. ✅ Create or update an Azure AD app registration
-2. ✅ Configure the redirect URI
+2. ✅ Configure the redirect URI (for local development and/or Azure Static Web Apps)
 3. ✅ Add required API permissions:
    - Microsoft Graph: `User.Read`, `Directory.Read.All`
    - Azure Service Management: `user_impersonation`
 4. ✅ Attempt to grant admin consent (if you have permissions)
-5. ✅ Provide you with Client ID and Tenant ID values
+5. ✅ Generate `config.js` with your Client ID and Tenant ID
+6. ✅ Display your credentials for deployment

+**After running the script:**
+- For local testing: Use `.\Start-Server.ps1`
+- For Azure deployment: Update `config.js` if needed, then deploy using instructions in `infrastructure/README.md`
+- **Note**: The script creates `config.js` locally - this file is now committed to the repo for easier deployment

 #### Option 2: Manual Setup